andretkachenko/sofle-zmk-config/readme.md

 # About config
 ## Layers
 Main 4 layers:
 - `base` - main layer.
-Contains letters, modifiers via homerow mods and essentials on thumbs - `space`, `tab`, `enter`, `backspace`;
+Contains letters, modifiers via [home row mods](#what-are-home-row-mods) and essentials on thumbs - `space`, `tab`, `enter`, `backspace`;
 - `fn` - a combination of symbols on the right side and F1-F12 on the left side.
 They were on 2 separate layers at the first stages of config development, before I realized that they don't overlap, and I could reduce the number of layers.
-HRMs on the left side, regular modifiers on the right side;
+[HRMs](#what-are-home-row-mods) on the left side, regular modifiers on the right side;
-- `num` - numpad on the left side, modifiers on a right side home row.
-Can be activated using the thumb key from the `base` layer, or by the `numword` combo on any layer;
+- `num` - home row becomes numbers, modifiers on centerward columns, top and bottom rows.
+Can be activated by holding either `b` or `n` (to allow crosshand usage - holding `b` while typing numbers 6-0, holding `n` while typing numbers 1-5) from the `base` layer, or by the [`numword` combo](config/custom/combos.dtsi)) on any layer;
-- `nav` - navigation cluster and arrows from the full-sized keyboard on the left side; media controls and modifiers on the right side; arrows are also duplicated on the bottom row of the right side, mainly to control YouTube videos with one hand;
+- `nav` - navigation cluster and arrows from the full-sized keyboard on the left side; media controls and modifiers on the right side; arrows are also duplicated on the bottom row of the right side, mainly to control YouTube videos with one hand.
+Can be activated by holding `h` from the `base` layer, or by the [`navword` combo ](config/custom/combos.dtsi)) on any layer;

 While the previous 4 are used all the time, these 4 are niche and are utilized less frequently.
 For that reason, they have less accessible ways to activate:
-- `hub` - allows you to activate any of 7 other layers; activated using combo from any layer, making it also a great bail-out if you accidentally activated something else - go to `hub`, then `base` and try again;
+- `hub` - allows you to activate any of 7 other layers; activated using [`hub layer` combo](config/custom/combos.dtsi))  from any layer, making it also a great bail-out if you accidentally activated something else - go to `hub`, then `base` and try again;
-- `mouse` - mouse emulation; allows you to move cursor, use left, right and middle click, MB4 and MB5 and vertical and horizontal scrolls; activated from `hub` layer or combo;
+- `mouse` - mouse emulation; allows you to move cursor, use left, right and middle click, MB4 and MB5 and vertical and horizontal scrolls; activated from `hub` layer or [`mouse layer` combo](config/custom/combos.dtsi);
 - `sys` - configurational layer; allows to control RGB and Bluetooth; only activated from `hub` layer;
 - `uni` - "gaming" layer; regular 65% keyboard, no HRMs, standard layout (except caps lock); arrows on thumb cluster of the right-side part; only activated from `hub` layer;

-## Timeless homerow mods
+## Timeless home row mods
-This config uses [urob's implementation of the homerow mods](https://github.com/urob/zmk-config/tree/main?tab=readme-ov-file#timeless-homerow-mods), which eliminates all the issues people face when trying to use HRMs.
+This config uses [urob's implementation of the home row mods](https://github.com/urob/zmk-config/tree/main?tab=readme-ov-file#timeless-homerow-mods), which eliminates all the issues people face when trying to use HRMs.
-You can see the behaviors in [config/custom/hrm.dtsi](https://github.com/andretkachenko/sofle-zmk-config/blob/master/config/custom/hrm.dtsi).
+You can see the behaviors in [config/custom/hrm.dtsi](custom/hrm.dtsi).
-Usage example: `&hmlf LSHFT F` or look at the [config/layers/sofle/base.dtsi](https://github.com/andretkachenko/sofle-zmk-config/blob/master/config/layers/sofle/base.dtsi).
+Usage example: `&hmlf LSHFT F` or look at the [config/layers/sofle/base.dtsi](config/layers/sofle/base.dtsi).

-If you don't know what homerow mods are, read the details in [the dedicated section below](#what-are-homerow-mods).
+If you don't know what home row mods are, read the details in [the dedicated section below](#what-are-home-row-mods).

 ## Combos
 Once again, heavily inspired by [urob](https://github.com/urob/zmk-config?tab=readme-ov-file#using-combos-instead-of-a-symbol-layer), but less extreme and made without his helpers.
 You can see them in [config/custom/combos.dtsi](https://github.com/andretkachenko/sofle-zmk-config/blob/master/config/custom/combos.dtsi).